Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control: Bandwidth Selection through Jacobian Control

 \end{thm} \begin{proof}[Sketch of Proof] Since the Gaussian kernel is rotationally invariant we only need to consider the radial coordinate, $d_i$, when calculating the gradient.
 The value of $d_i$ that maximizes the gradient is calculated by setting the derivative (of the gradient) to zero.
 For the full proof, see Appendix \ref{sec:proofs}. \end{proof}

 \begin{thm}~\\ For $\K(\X,\X,\sigma)_{ij}=k_G(\xvi,\xvj,\sigma)$, where $k_G(\xv,\xpv,\sigma)$ denotes the Gaussian kernel,

-\end{thm} \begin{proof}[Sketch of Proof] \cite{bermanis2013multiscale} provide an estimate for the number of singular values larger than $\delta\cdot s_1$, for a Gaussian kernel matrix, where $\delta>0$ and $s_1$ denotes the largest singular value.
-Using this expression we can upper bound the smallest singular value, or equivalently, lower bound the largest singular value of the inverse matrix.
+\end{thm} \begin{proof}[Sketch of Proof] \citet{bermanis2013multiscale} provide an estimate for the number of singular values larger than $\delta\cdot s_1$ for a Gaussian kernel matrix, where $\delta>0$ and $s_1$ denotes the largest singular value.
+Using this expression, we can upper bound the smallest singular value, or, equivalently, lower bound the largest singular value of the inverse matrix.
 The addition of $\lambda\I$ shifts all singular values by $\lambda$.
 For the full proof, see Appendix \ref{sec:proofs}. \end{proof}

 In the absence of regularization, $j_b(\sigma)$ is a bound of the spectral norm of the inverse training data kernel matrix.
 With increasing $\sigma$, the elements in $\K(\X,\X,\sigma)$ become increasingly similar, and $\K(\X,\X,\sigma)$ becomes closer to singular, which results in an ill-conditioned solution, where $\fh(\xsv)$ is very sensitive to perturbations in $\X$.
 Introducing regularization controls the conditioning, as seen in Figure \ref{fig:appr_jac_demo}; $j_b(\sigma)$ is upper bounded by $1/\lambda$.
-The issues of regression with an ill-conditioned kernel matrix are well known (see e.g. \citet{poggio2019double}, \cite{amini2021spectrally}, or \citet{hastie2022surprises}).
+The poor generalization properties of regression with an ill-conditioned kernel matrix are well known, see e.g. \citet{poggio2019double}, \citet{amini2021spectrally}, or \citet{hastie2022surprises}.

-With the Jacobian approach, the contribution of an ill-conditioned of matrix, $j_b(\sigma)$, is balanced by how quickly the inferred function decays in the absence of training data, $j_a(\sigma)$.
-Returning to the left panel of Figure \ref{fig:bandwidth_demo}, for the small bandwidth, the inferred function quickly decays to 0, $j_a(\sigma)$ is large; while for the large bandwidth, $\K(\X,\X,\sigma)$ is almost singular, $j_b(\sigma)$ is large, resulting both in large derivatives and in extreme predictions between observations.
+With the Jacobian approach, the contribution of an ill-conditioned matrix, $j_b(\sigma)$, is balanced by how quickly the inferred function decays in the absence of training data, $j_a(\sigma)$.
+For a too small bandwidth, the inferred function quickly decays to zero; $j_a(\sigma)$ is large and thus the derivatives of the inferred function.
+For a too large bandwidth, $\K(\X,\X,\sigma)$ is almost singular, which results in extreme predictions; $j_b(\sigma)$ is large, and thus the derivatives of the inferred function.
+By controlling the Jacobian, both poor generalization due to predicting mostly zero and poor generalization due to extreme predictions is avoided.